28 Vitamin A Foods That Will Boost Your Health in 2023

 What are the benefits of taking vitamin A?

 A recommended daily intake of vitamin A will protect you from night blindness, keep your bones healthy, and boost your immune system.
 It may even reduce the risk of certain cancers, such as lung or prostate cancer.
-Just remember that it’s always best to include foods rich in this vitamin in your diet instead of relying on supplements.

 What does vitamin A do to your face?